0xdayu/TCP-IP/TCP/README.md

 		*	RTO = min(1000, max(10, 2 * SRTT)) - unit: millisecond

 3. Threads:
-	*	Demultiplex: one demultiplex control thread and one fixed thread pool that has 10 threads.
-When reading one segment from demultiplexing buffer, it will call one thread from pool in order to deal with this segment in TCP level.
+	*	Demultiplexing: We implemented demultiplexing by a control thread, which contains a fixed thread pool.
+When a segment is fetched from the demultiplexing buffer, one thread in the thread pool will deliver this segment to the TCP level.

-	*	Multiplex: one multiplex control thread and one fixed thread pool that has 10 threads.
-When reading one segment from multiplexing buffer, it will call one thread from pool in order to send to IP level
+	*	Multiplexing: We implemented multiplexing by a control thread, which also contains a fixed thread pool.
+When a segment need sent from the multiplexing buffer, one thread in the thread pool will deliver this segment to the IP level.

-	*	Data sending: this thread only starts to send data if and only if there is some data in sending buffer or receiving data, which means it needs to reply ACK.
-Otherwise, wait there.
-It is created after setting established state.
+	*	Data sending: This thread only works for sending data if and only if there is some data in sending buffer or receiving data, which is created after the three-way handshake finished.

-	*	Connect or teardown timeout: in the each state of three-way handshake or teardown, it will set timeout thread once sending out SYN or FIN segment.
-After changing state, it will be cancelled.
+	*	Connect or teardown timeout: This thread only works in the state of three-way handshake and teardown.
+It will set timeout thread once sending out SYN or FIN segment.
+Timeout will be cancelled if state changes.

 	*	Data sending timeout: similar to connect or teardown timeout thread, this thread is created after setting established state.
 It will wait for some time after sending some segments.
-Once receiving data, the timeout is reset.
-Otherwise, it is fired and sends all the flight data under sliding window size.
+Once receiving data, the timeout will be reset.
+Otherwise, it will resend all the flight data under sliding window size and reset the timeout.

-	*	Accept: application level, only when listening server receives some clients.
-The server offers the clients into queue, the accept thread poll out each one.
+	*	Accept: When the server is listening on a port, a client try to connect to this port and the server will store this connection into a queue.
+The accept thread will dequeue a pending connection.

-	*	Receive file: application level, only when starting to receive the data into file.
+	*	Receive file: application level, only when starting to receive data into file.

-	*	Sending file: application level, only when starting to send the data from file.
+	*	Sending file: application level, only when starting to send data from file.

 4. Lock: three levels, we keep the lock order as TCP -> TCP connection -> Sending/receiving buffer, we avoid locking high level in the low level.
-	*	TCP: the synchronized lock controls all the sockets, mapping sockets to each connection, mapping client/server tuples to each conncection.
-It will make sure they are synchronized to do any modify or read from global variables.
+	*	TCP: the synchronized lock controls all sockets, mapping sockets to each connection, mapping client/server tuples to each conncection.
+It will make sure they are synchronized to do any modifications or read from global variables.

 	*	TCP connection(TCB): the synchronized lock controls each connection.
-It will make sure sending segments and receiving segments are not same time.
-Because two behaviors may update or read acks or seqs.
-Only one thread can deal with this conncection.
+It will make sure sending segments and receiving segments will not be handled by the same time, because of the consistency of acks and seqs.

-	*	Sending/receiving buffer: the synchronized lock control each buffer.
-This aim is to avoid reading and writing at the same time.
+	*	Sending/receiving buffer: the synchronized lock controls each buffer, which aims to avoid reading and writing at the same time.

 5. TCP API:
 	*	virSocket: register one socket, it will find the minimum free socket number starting from 3